AdobeDocs/experience-manager-64.en/help/release-notes/sp-release-notes.md

 ## Known Issues {#known-issues}

-The following errors & warning may occur during installation of AEM 6.4.5.0 and can be safely ignored as they do not impact your AEM instance :
+The following errors and warnings may occur during installation of AEM 6.4.5.0 and can be safely ignored as they do not impact your AEM instance:

 * Errors as create component instance and Service factory returned null occurs due to repository restart: